truonghuy89/Imgur.API.Docs/endpoints/account-endpoint.rst

 GetCommentIdsAsync
 ------------------

-Return an array of all of the comment IDs.
+Return a list of all of the comment IDs.

 ::